Dual Degrees

 1. A personal statement

-2. Two letters of recommendation – GW faculty preferred
+2. Two recommendation forms – GW faculty preferred

 3. Your resume